Cedar Hills, Utah: Education

-Cedar Hills Public schools are part of the Alpine School District and include access to two senior high schools and two junior high schools in neighboring Highland and American Fork, and two elementary schools in the city, Cedar Ridge and Deerfield.
-The current Superintendent is Samuel Y. Jarman.
+Cedar Hills public schools are part of the Alpine School District and include access to one senior high school in neighboring Highland City, Lone Peak High School, two junior high schools, Mountain Ridge Junior High and Timberline Middle School in neighboring Highland City and Alpine City, and two elementary schools in the city, Cedar Ridge and Deerfield.

 Businesses

 The city's current business license ordinance indicates the requirements and any restrictions in operating a home occupation business, as well as other types of businesses.